zadarma/user-api-v1/README.md

 # Zadarma API - User class
 An official PHP class for work with Zadarma API.

-Allows to work with all API methods (including PBX, CallBack etc).
+Allows to work with all API methods (including VoIP, PBX, CallBack etc).

 ## Requirements:
 - PHP >= 5.3.0